Do you want to know the best camera settings for night photography? Then you’re in the right place.

 Read More: Introduction to Shutter Speed in Landscape Photography

-By now you should have a fair idea of what settings to use the next time you’re out photographing the night sky, but let’s summarize:
+By now, you should have a fair idea of what the best settings for night photography are, but let’s summarize:

 DON’T FORGET TO SHARE THIS POST